igue-aeet/igue-aeet.github.io/_pages/seminarios.md

 ---

-Los seminarios se listan a continuación.
+Seminars are listed below:

 ## 2025

 ### 23.10.2025 - The fate of soil biodiversity and function under global environmental change

-- Impartido por: Dr. Manuel Delgado-Baquerizo (IRNAS-CSIC)
+- Presenter: Dr. Manuel Delgado-Baquerizo (IRNAS-CSIC, Spain)
-- Fecha y hora: 23de octubre de 2025 a las 16.30
+- Time and date: 23  October 2025 at 16.30

 ### 11.12.2025 - TBA

-- Impartido por: Dr. Álvaro Luna (Universidad Europea de Madrid)
+- Presenter: Dr. Álvaro Luna (Universidad Europea de Madrid, Spain)
-- Fecha y hora: 11 de diciembrede 2025 a las 16.30
+- Time and date: 11 December 2025 at 16.30

 ## 2026

 ### 15.01.2026 - TBA

-- Impartido por: Dr. Yolanda Melero (CREAF)
+- Presenter: Dr. Yolanda Melero (CREAF)
-- Fecha: 15 de enero de 2026 a las 16.30
+- Time and date: 15  January 2026 at 16.30

 ### 12.02.2026 - Background mechanisms shaping ant communities in urban ecosystems

-- Impartido por: Prof. Dr. Gema Trigos Peral (Museum and Institute of Zoology of Warsaw)
+- Presenter: Prof. Dr. Gema Trigos Peral (Museum and Institute of Zoology of Warsaw, Poland)
-- Fecha:  12 de febrero de 2026 a las 16.30
+- Time and date::  12 February 2026 at 16.30

+### 09.04.2026 - Background mechanisms shaping ant communities in urban ecosystems

+- Presenter: Dr. Pablo Capilla-Lasheras (Swiss Ornithological Institute, Switzerland)
+- Time and date:  9 April  2026 at 16.30

 <p style="margin-top:1rem;">
-Si quieres proponer un seminario, escríbenos a <a href="mailto:igue@aeet.org">igue@aeet.org</a>.
+Would you like to give a seminar?
+Send us an email at <a href="mailto:igue@aeet.org">igue@aeet.org</a>.
 </p>